How Should I Spend My Money?

 If your trip includes a stop in Israel or a visit to a biblical site, would it still be considered not of God’s will?
 If you invited this person along (at no cost), would they still say that money should go to the needy?

-Make it your ambition to live quietly, to mind your own business and to earn your living by your own efforts (1 Thess.
-4:11).
+Make it your ambition to live quietly, to mind your own business and to earn your living by your own efforts (1 Thessalonians 4:11).

 Have a great time on your trip!